TSCMC/TSCMC.github.io/rail-lines/mrtc-east-west-rail-line.md

-Yayajima High Speed Rail Incorporated (YJHSR Inc), a subsidiary wholly owned by the Yayajima City Council (YJCC), owns and manages MRTC rail in the [city of Yayajima](/areas/yayajima).
+Yayajima High Speed Rail Incorporated (YJHSR Inc), a subsidiary wholly owned by the Yayajima City Council (YJCC), owns and manages MRTC rail in the [City of Yayajima](/areas/ucl/yayajima).
 The connection between Ministry of Trade Station and [Yayajima North Station](/rail-stations/yayajima-north) was completed and operational on 8th July 2024.
 The first train from Ministry of Trade Station officially departed to Dobrzanka Station, the terminus of the